All Episodes

 And when you own the real stuff, you've got a lot of control.

-So having that as a background to answer your question, Mike, it's possible, but I unlikely.
+So having that as a background to answer your question, Mike, it's possible, but unlikely.

-But uh the I think the futures markets are starting to break down.
+But I think the futures markets are starting to break down.

-And we've been watching that for two decades.
+And we've been watching it for two decades.

 Really?

-And with that seeing all these new storage facilities in Hong Kong being built and how the Shanghai exchange has really started to take more and more power away from the Western Anglo American empire from the Comix and the LBMA into the Shanghai exchange.
+And with that, we've seen all these new storage facilities in Hong Kong being built and how the Shanghai exchange has really started to take more and more power away from the Western Anglo-American empire from the Comex and the LBMA into the Shanghai Exchange.

 And also, of course, people close to the Trump administration repatriated gold out of London back to New York.